Northwestern Wildcats: Combe Tennis Center

+Other facilities at the main Evanston campus

 Patten Gymnasium

 Patten Gymnasium is a historic, multi-purpose facility located on Northwestern's main campus that is home to the Northwestern Fencing program and Gleacher Golf Center.

-The Gleacher Golf Center
+Gleacher Golf Center

 In November 2020, the Gleacher Golf Center opened as a complete renovation of the existing space inside Patten Gymnasium for the golf programs.
-Named for University Trustee Eric J. Gleacher and Paula Gleacher, the new, on-campus facility is one of the country's finest and includes a 5,400-square-foot short-game and putting area with raised ceilings, a state-of-the-art training area, a digitally-adjustable putting platform, new locker rooms, and a student-athlete lounge with a dedicated study area, full kitchen, and sports performance hub.
+Named for University Trustee Eric J. Gleacher and Paula Gleacher, the new, on-campus facility is one of the country's finest and includes a 5,400-square-foot short-game and putting area with raised ceilings, a state-of-the-art training area, an adjustable putting platform, new locker rooms, and a student-athlete lounge with a dedicated study area, full kitchen, and sports performance hub.
 The golf programs also practice at the Luke Donald Outdoor Practice Facility, unveiled in fall 2006.

-Vandy Cristie Tennis Center
+Vandy Christie Tennis Center

 The Vandy Christie Tennis Center was dedicated in October 1994 and includes 15 courts, a pro shop, and permanent seating for spectators.
 In 2013, the facility was enhanced with a main scoreboard, six individual scoreboards, and six 27-foot-long bleachers with chairbacks.
 The facility is home of Northwestern Tennis for outdoor matches and is located on Sheridan Road.

-Ryan Field Campus Facilities
+Ryan Field Campus facilities

 Ryan Field

-Ryan Field is the home of Northwestern Football and is located along Central Street.
+Ryan Field was the home of Northwestern Football from 1926 to 2023 and was located along Central Street.
+A new stadium on the site is expected to open in 2026.

 Welsh-Ryan Arena

 Welsh-Ryan Arena is home of Northwestern Men's and Women's Basketball, Wrestling, and Volleyball.
-The arena underwent renovations and opened in November 2018 as one of the nation's leading competition facilities.
+The arena underwent renovations and opened in November 2018.